thingsboard/thingsboard.github.io/pricing/index.md

             <div class="pricing-content-description always-display active col-lg-6">
               <h2>Choose your plan</h2>
               <div class="pricing-content-details">
-                  All-inclusive hosting and infrastructure, so you can focus on building your solutions.
+                  Hosting and infrastructure included—so you can focus on building your solutions.
               </div>
             </div>
             <div class="toggle-container">